manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

     sum_char_diffs([B|Xs], S2), S is S2 + B - A.
 ```

 Here we match explicitly on an empty string or a string of length 1 and bind the value 0, otherwise we bind the sum of the difference of the first two elements plus the value from the same function called recursively on the list minus its head.
+Many words, but hopefully the code makes enough sense on its own.

-The trickiest bit here is that I didn't know if there's an absolute value function so I just treat `A > B` and `B >= A` separately.
+The trickiest bit here is that I'm not sure if there's an absolute value function so I just treat `A > B` and `B >= A` separately.

 The fact that Prolog thinks of strings as a list of char codes works well for me here, no conversion necessary!
-Take that!
+Take that Prolog!

 ### Racket

-Finally some Racket.
 Despite the looks of this one it was easy again to write.

 ```racket
 (define (sum-abs-char-diffs s)